Used Car: 2009 Chevrolet Malibu Review

 The 2009 Chevrolet Malibu is ranked:

-When it was new, auto critics praised the Malibu’s standout exterior styling and its two-tone, dual-cockpit design with well-thought-out ergonomics.
+When it was new, reviewers praised the Malibu’s standout exterior styling and its two-tone, dual-cockpit design with well-thought-out ergonomics.
 Standard electronic stability control is also a plus.
 Some test drivers said that the LATCH connectors were easy to locate and installing car seats was a breeze.

 On the downside, some reviewers noted that the 2009 Malibu had too many cheap plastics and thin cushioning in places.
 Another negative is the Malibu’s lack of a navigation system, even as an option, though OnStar turn-by-turn directions offer the same functionality, but require a subscription.
 The Malibu’s safety ratings are a bit low for the class, though its reliability score is average.